 This may or may not be relevant in your country.
 If it is, we take the default tax code from your chart of accounts and use this to estimate the tax to apply to each budgeted amount.
 If you need to, you can override the tax codes in the Advanced Cashflow Settings.

 The timing of payments to your government is managed in the Cashflow Settings.
 Look at the GST/VAT section.
-The most common schedules are monthly, quarterly, 2-monthly.
-These are available there but you can customise your own schedule if needed.
+The most common schedules of monthly, quarterly and 2-monthly are provided for Australia, the UK and New Zealand.
+If you need a different schedule, it’s simple to customise your own.

 PAYG/PAYE and Deductions from Wages